kenmaready/CppND-Memory-Management-Chatbot/README.md

 # CPPND: Memory Management Chatbot

-This is the project for the third course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.
+This is my version of the project for the third course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.

 <img src="images/chatbot_demo.gif"/>

 The ChatBot code creates a dialogue where users can ask questions about some aspects of memory management in C++.
 After the knowledge base of the chatbot has been loaded from a text file, a knowledge graph representation is created in computer memory, where chatbot answers represent the graph nodes and user queries represent the graph edges.
 After a user query has been sent to the chatbot, the Levenshtein distance is used to identify the most probable answer.
-The code is fully functional as-is and uses raw pointers to represent the knowledge graph and interconnections between objects throughout the project.

-In this project you will analyze and modify the program.
-Although the program can be executed and works as intended, no advanced concepts as discussed in this course have been used; there are currently no smart pointers, no move semantics and not much thought has been given to ownership or memory allocation.

-Your goal is to use the course knowledge to optimize the ChatBot program from a memory management perspective.
-There are a total of five specific tasks to be completed, which are detailed below.
+The project involved modifying a working version of the chatbot which relied more on raw pointers in order to optimize the ChatBot program from a memory management perspective, following five specified tasks.

 ## Dependencies for Running Locally
 * cmake >= 3.11